 How does catnip affect cats?

 which may be why some cats react to the herb as though in the heat

-Is catnip addictive?
+Is catnip SAFE?

 Can catnip be over-indulged?